Scientific American

 Scientific American, informally abbreviated SciAm or sometimes SA, is an American popular science magazine.
-Many famous scientists, including Albert Einstein and Nikola Tesla, have contributed articles to it.
+Many scientists, including Albert Einstein and Nikola Tesla, have contributed articles to it, with more than 150 Nobel Prize-winners having been featured since its inception.

 In print since 1845, it is the oldest continuously published magazine in the United States.
-Scientific American is owned by Springer Nature, which in turn is a subsidiary of Holtzbrinck Publishing Group.
+Scientific American is owned by Springer Nature, which is a subsidiary of Holtzbrinck Publishing Group.

 History

 Scientific American was founded by inventor and publisher Rufus Porter in 1845 as a four-page weekly newspaper.
 The first issue of the large-format New York City newspaper was released on August 28, 1845.

 Throughout its early years, much emphasis was placed on reports of what was going on at the U.S. Patent Office.
-It also reported on a broad range of inventions including perpetual motion machines, an 1860 device for buoying vessels by Abraham Lincoln, and the universal joint which now can be found in nearly every automobile manufactured.
+It also reported on a broad range of inventions including perpetual motion machines, an 1860 device for buoying vessels by Abraham Lincoln, and the universal joint, which now can be found in nearly every automobile manufactured.
 Current issues include a "this date in history" section, featuring excerpts from articles originally published 50, 100, and 150 years earlier.
 Topics include humorous incidents, wrong-headed theories, and noteworthy advances in the history of science and technology.
 It started as a weekly publication in August 1845 before turning into a monthly in November 1921.

-Porter sold the publication to Alfred Ely Beach and Orson Desaix Munn a mere ten months after founding it.
-Until 1948, it remained owned by Munn & Company.
-Under Munn's grandson, Orson Desaix Munn III, it had evolved into something of a "workbench" publication, similar to the twentieth-century incarnation of Popular Science.
+Porter sold the publication to Alfred Ely Beach, son of media magnate Moses Yale Beach, and Orson Desaix Munn, a mere ten months after founding it.
+Editors and co-owners from the Yale family included Frederick C. Beach and his son, Stanley Yale Beach, and from the Munn family, Charles Allen Munn and his nephew, Orson Desaix Munn II.
+Until 1948, it remained owned by the families under Munn & Company.
+Under Orson Munn's grandson, Orson Desaix Munn III, it had evolved into something of a "workbench" publication, similar to the 20th-century incarnation of Popular Science.